cardano-foundation/developer-portal/docs/governance/cardano-governance/overview.md

 ### Delegated Representatives (DReps)

-DReps will serve as officials representing ada holders in the governance system.
+DReps will serve as officials representing Ada holders in the governance system.
 Every ada holder has the choice to either register themselves as a DRep to represent themselves or others or delegate their voting power to a DRep of their choice.
 Their primary roles include:

 - **Proposing and debating changes to the Cardano protocol**: DReps propose and debate changes to the Cardano protocol, but they also play a crucial communication role.
 They gather feedback from the community and represent constituent interests during governance discussions.
 - **Voting on proposals**: DReps vote on proposals based on the priorities and interests of the ada holders they represent.